LaxarJS/laxar/docs/manuals/creating_themes.md

 ### Adding a Theme using SCSS

 To support centralized variables, you can use a _compiles-to-CSS_ language such as _[SCSS/SASS](http://sass-lang.com/)_ or _[less](http://lesscss.org/)_.
+Just like widgets, themes can specify an alternate stylesheet location using their `theme.json` descriptor.
-Fortunately, an SCSS-version of the darkly theme is available, and can be installed using [Bower](http://bower.io/).
+Fortunately, an SCSS-version of the darkly theme is [already available](https://www.npmjs.com/package/bootswatch-scss), and can be installed using [npm](http://npmjs.com/).

 The [SCSS for our theme](https://github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly_scss.theme/scss) is little more than a couple of imports.

 Just make sure to adjust the webpack configuration of the project (`webpack.config.js`) to add all the import paths needed by your theme's SCSS.
-The default theme configuration provided by the LaxarJS contains example configuration of the `includePaths` option for the webpack `sass-loader` that you can use as a starting point.
+The *default.theme* and the *cube.theme* each have [sass-options.js](https://github.com/LaxarJS/cube.theme/blob/95a941/sass-options.js) that you can use as an example.

-The advantage of using an SCSS theme is that we can now write concise widget styles using central variables.
+The advantage of using an SCSS-based theme is that we can now write concise widget styles using central variables.
-As an example, here is the SCSS file for the _article-browser-widget_:
+As an example, the SCSS file for the _article-browser-widget_ now becomes:

 ```SCSS
 @import "variables_all";